-CATEGORIES Action, New Releases, Paramount, Fandom, New in Theaters, Interviews, Comic/Superhero/Geek, Celebrity Interviews, Features, Movie News, New Releases, Cinematical
+CATEGORIES Action, New Releases, Paramount, Fandom, New in Theaters, Interviews, Comic/Superhero/Geek, Interviews, Features, Movies, New Releases, Cinematical

 Two years may have passed since Iron Man first moved from the printed page to the silver screen, but in the new movie, only six months have passed.
 This small detail is but one of the many things in Iron Man 2 that audiences may not know, remember, or be aware of as they enter the highly-anticipated sequel.
 As such, and assisted by the cast and crew of the film, whom we spoke to at a press conference last week in Beverly Hills, Calif., Cinematical has thoughtfully assembled a list of instructions for the use and hopeful enjoyment of Iron Man 2.